 Ryan then left to join Standard Life in 2002 servicing their large corporate pension schemes.
 He applied for a job in the e-commerce support department testing and supporting the company’s website and e-commerce platform.
 During this time he was attending college for his HNC Computing one day a week.
 He completed his HNC Computing with an A grade in June 2008.
 Since June 2008, he has worked at Scottish & Newcastle in first line technical support and has just been promoted to 2nd Line Technical Support for the Distributed Server Team.

 Nicole left Newbattle in 2002 and pursued a career as an area manager for a beauty distribution company.
 She left there in 2008 and went on to university.
-In July 2012 Nicole graduated from university with an LLB honours degree.
-She started a diploma in legal practice in September 2012.
+In July 2012 Nicole graduated from University with an LLB honours degree, and graduated again with a post graduate diploma in Legal Practice from Dundee University in 2013.
+After taking six months out to have her daugher, Nicola started practice in 2014 and is now a criminal defence and civil litigation solicitor with Caird Vaughan in Dundee.

 Jillian Coventry (now Jillian Givan)